tanya-sonker/grocery-helper.github.io/README.md

 # Built with:
 - Front-end: HTML, CSS, JavaScript
-- Back-end: PHP, Python, SQL
+- Back-end: PHP, Python, MySQL
 - Used to be hosted [here](https://grocery-helper.github.io) but after writing PHP scripts, we switched to hosting locally using XAMPP.

 # Demo